When Was Google Classroom Created? History, Launch Date, & Facts

 When was Google Classroom created?

 Google Classroom was created in 2014 and officially launched to the public on August 12, 2014.
 It was designed to help teachers manage coursework and communicate efficiently with students.
-Since its release, it has become a foundational tool in digital education worldwide.

 Why Google Created Classroom and How It Revolutionized Online Education